 And while that seems great, those 2% categories leave something to be desired, unless you spend lots at Tim Hortons or have large Telus bills.

 Our top alternative – Scotiabank Momentum Visa Infinite

 Our top alternative is the

-You’ll get the same 4% on gas and groceries, as well as 1% on all other purchases, but the 2% earning categories are much better.
+You’ll get the same 4% on groceries, as well as on recurring bills, and 1% on all other purchases, but the 2% earning categories are much better.

-You’ll get 2% cash back on recurring bills and drugstore purchases, much improved over 2% at Tims and Telus.
+You’ll get 2% cash back on gas and daily transit purchases, much improved over 2% at Tims and Telus.

 Other cash back cards to consider

 CIBC Dividend Visa vs Tangerine Money-Back Mastercard: Which is better for free cash back rewards?

 For a no fee cash back card option, the